 Enable JavaScript in your browser settings to use the full functionality of our website.

-Key Takeaways
+🔑 Key Takeaways

 The Basics of Spread Betting

-The spread is a set difference in points for a sports game.
+In sports betting, a spread, also known as point spread, is a set difference in points for a sports game.
 Any game may have a -3 spread or a +12 spread.
 All the number means is how wide the deficit is expected to be:

 For example: A +12.5-point spread means X team is expected to win by 13 or more.
 The betting line there simply means what the final score will be separated by.

 Taking that into account, oddsmakers set these spreads to try to get bets on both sides.
-Much like an over/under, the Las Vegas betting market sets these metrics with the idea of finding the perfect middle ground and enticing those on both sides to take the bet.
+Much like an over/under, the betting market sets these metrics with the idea of finding the perfect middle ground and enticing those on both sides to take the bet.

 Their goal is to find the sweet spot that will have supporters of a team convinced they can cover and supporters of the other convinced that they cannot.